almasdelic/blog_project/README.md

 * BLOG

-I made a Blog using Django framework in Python.
+I made a Blog using the Django framework.

 Some features:
   - Login